Berhan Ahmed: Political and community work

 Ahmed, originally a member of the Labor Party, ran for the Senate in 2004 for the Greens.
 He left that party soon afterwards.

-Ahmed received four percent of the vote as an independent candidate for the 2012 Melbourne state by-election.
-Whilst he came sixth out of 16 candidates, he came third after eliminated candidate preferences with 15.9 percent.
-Ahmed had recommended preferencing Labor over the Greens on his how-to-vote card.
-Two thirds of his 15.9 percent primary and preference votes favoured Labor, putting Labor ahead of the Greens to win the seat.
+Ahmed received four percent of the primary vote as an independent candidate for the 2012 Melbourne state by-election.

 In 2012, Ahmed ran for the Mayor of the City of Melbourne, polling 2.45%.
 Robert Doyle was elected mayor.

+Ahmed was president of and a candidate for Voice for the West, a short-lived micro party that ran candidates in the 2014 Victorian state election, without electing any.

 Ahmed is the chairman of the Victoria-based Africa Think Tank, which serves migrant and refugee communities from Africa.
 He is involved in public advocacy on cultural issues, racism and human rights.